Malt liquor

-Malt liquor is a type of mass market beer with high alcohol content, most closely associated with North America.
-Legally, it often includes any alcoholic beverage with 5% or more alcohol by volume made with malted barley.
-In common usage, it refers to beers containing a high alcohol content, generally above 6%, which are made with ingredients and processes resembling those for American-style lagers.
+In the United States of America and Canada, malt liquor is a type of mass market beer with high alcohol content (typically above 5%), made with malted barley and resembling those for American-style lagers.

 Manufacture

 Malt liquor is a strong lager or ale in which sugar, corn or other adjuncts are added to the malted barley to boost the total amount of fermentable sugars in the wort.
-This gives a boost to the final alcohol concentration without creating a heavier or sweeter taste.
-Also, they are not heavily hopped, so they are not very bitter.
+This increases the final alcohol concentration without creating a heavier or sweeter taste.
+Also, it is not heavily hopped, so it is not very bitter.

 Brewing and legal definitions

 Malt liquor is typically straw to pale amber in color.
 While traditional premium lager is made primarily from barley, water, and hops, malt liquors tend to make much greater use of inexpensive adjuncts such as corn, rice, or dextrose.
 Use of these adjuncts, along with the addition of special enzymes, results in a higher percentage of alcohol than an average beer.
-Higher alcohol versions, sometimes called "high-gravity" or just "HG", may contain high levels of fusel alcohols, which gives off solvent- or fuel-like aromas and flavors.
+Higher-alcohol versions, sometimes called "high-gravity" or just "HG", may contain high levels of fusel alcohols, which give off solvent- or fuel-like aromas and flavors.